tcorcor1/google-analytics-express-ts/readme.md

 <h3 align="center">Designed with Node/Express & TypeScript to demonstrate interaction with Core Reporting API v4</h3>

+:construction: :construction: DEPRECATED :construction: :construction:

+The Google Analytics v4 Core Reporting API was built for Universal Analytics properties which are now deprecated and will stop collecting data in July 2023.
+If you wish to continue working with your GA data in your apps you must transition to the [Google Analytics Data API v1](https://developers.google.com/analytics/devguides/reporting/data/v1).

+Should you still be interested in this project, I have created a super simple API that hits this new endpoint and gets your top 50 results.
+It can be found [here](https://github.com/tcorcor1/google-analytics-ga4-data-api) but be aware their client library is still in beta so if you are reading this some time after writing there is likely an updated package you should install.

 ## Getting started

 For more information on using this project please see my blog post on [tldr-dynamics.com](https://tldr-dynamics.com/blog/google-analytics-express-typescript).